vavilen84/hugo_blog/content/golang/2021/01/algorithms_in_go.md

 }
 ```

-Main idea of algorithm is to iterate and compare over all vertices neighbours recursively.
+The main idea is to iterate and compare over all vertices neighbours recursively.

 Our algorithm implementation consists of one recursive method.
-This method:
+This method should:
-- Increase steps counter (as we need to calculate an amount of steps)
+- Increase steps counter (steps calculation)
 - iterate over "start" vertex neighbours {"b", "d"}
-- compare if neighbour is target
+- compare if neighbour is the target
-- if so - function calls return
+- if so - function should call return
-- since neither "b" nor "d" are not targets - function adds "b" & "d" neighbours to queue and recursively calls itself passing as "vertices" argument just collected neighbours queue.
+- since neither "b" nor "d" are not the target - function should add "b" & "d" neighbours to queue and recursively call itself passing as "vertices" argument just collected neighbours queue
 - next iteration vertices should be {"a", "c", "a", "i"}
-- function skips "a" because it is our start, and we don't need to move in the opposite direction
+- function skips "a" because it is our start vertex (we don't need to move in the opposite direction)
-- already processed vertices should be added to "processed" map, so we don't move twice throw the one vertex
+- already processed vertices should be skipped also (added to "processed" map, so we don't move twice throw the one vertex)

 ```
 package breadth_first_search